The John Warner School has embedded the advice offered by the Department for Education concerning British values in schools. These values are:

 - An understanding that the freedom to choose and hold other faiths and beliefs is protected in law;

 - An acceptance that other people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour; and

 - An understanding of the importance of identifying and combatting discrimination.

 How do we promote British values across our school curriculum and co-curriculum?

-We have an integrated and embedded SMSC programme which works across the curriculum and co-curriculum which gives practical effect to our school ethos and values.
+We have an integrated and embedded SMSC programme which works across the curriculum and co-curriculum which gives practical effect to our school ethos and values (see Character Education above).

 We strive to educate our students to have basic respect for others and for themselves.
 To give them the self-confidence and self-belief to be strong citizens with a healthy respect for the institutions and values of the country and to honour those values by setting themselves high standards.

-Our Behaviour Policy, which is regularly reviewed, is the foundation of the attitude we expect from students and staff in our institution.
+Our Behaviour for Learning Policy, which is regularly reviewed, is the foundation of the attitude we expect from students and staff in our institution.

 Staff and students are encouraged to live the values, and all members of the community have to treat each other with respect and tolerance.

 Practically, the school curriculum and co-curriculum are designed to provide numerous examples of how British values operate.
 Our aim, through the co-curriculum and SMSC provision in particular, is to: